 Lars Ljungqvist is Professor of Economics at the Stockholm School of Economics.

 Thomas J. Sargent is Berkley Professor of Economics and Business at New York University and Senior Fellow at the Hoover Institution.
+He was the recipient of the 2011 Nobel Prize in Economics.

 "Recursive Macroeconomic Theory thoroughly works through a wide variety of applications of recursive methods to the analysis of central themes in macroeconomics.
 As Alexander the Great is said to have always kept a copy of the Iliad under his pillow, I think the modern macroeconomist would do well to keep a copy of this excellent work close at hand."